rojiambo/Covid_19_Simulation_Model/README.md

     return(total_tests)
   }
 ```
 This function simulates an entire test run for the entire day.
-First, the population function is used to grab the population for that state and day.
+First, the population function is used to generate the population for that state and day.
 Then a test counter is initialized.
-We then create a for loop that iterates for the amount of groups that can be created from our population vector (dictated by the size parameter).
-A group with length (size) is sampled without replacement, and this group goes through the pooled_test function to spit out a test value.
+We then use for loop that iterates in the amount of groups that can be created from our population vector (dictated by the size parameter).
+A group with length (size) is sampled without replacement, and this group goes through the pooled_test function to yield out a test value.
 This is then added to our test counter variable.
-The function returns the total test counter value after the for loop is over.
+The function returns the total test counter value after the for loop runs.

-Due to the sensitivity and specificity parameters, the results of this model is inherently random.
+Due to the sensitivity and specificity parameters, the results of this model are inherently random.
 This is why we have opted to run this model multiple times and display a histogram, to give a sense of the "distribution" of test results for each group size.

 ```r
 binary_search <-function(df=df,date=date, state=state,se=0,sp=0) {